mushihao/cuda/nv_study/README.md

 ## 3. Texture

 The test uses point sampling of 1D texture, which is 1-to-1 mapping between original 1D array.
+Use linear memory which has larger maximum boundary in CUDA.

 ### 3.1 Bandwidth Test

 In L1 cache, all accesses are 1 sector/req.
 Meaning that using point sampling on 1D texture, the Texture Pipeline will only coalesce 32Byte.

-* For L1 hit, per SM bandwidth is about 61.184bytes/clk
+* For L1 hit, the total bandwidth is ~2185GB/s (not sure why the per SM calculation is wrong)

+* For L2 hit/L1 miss, how to avoid L1 hit completely?

 TODO: try 2D linear sampling and see if the sector/req increases.